BDC Hamburger Icon

 3. Customize your notifications.

 Slack is effective at connecting people, but that doesn’t mean you want to be connected to everything all the time.
-You don’t need to know about things that don’t concern you or affect your workflow.
+You don’t need your productivity streak interrupted by things that don’t concern you.
 That’s why it can be helpful to customize your notifications to see only what you want.
-Here are some examples of useful customized notifications:
+Here are some examples of valuable notification options:

-• Listen for keywords: Click your profile picture in the top-right corner of your desktop app, and add the phrases or words you want to monitor under My Keywords.
+• Listen for keywords: In the Notifications tab of the Preferences section, add the phrases or words you want to monitor under My Keywords.
+Then, you’ll receive notifications when the term is used.

 • Turn volume down: You can also mute channels so their names don’t appear in bold when there’s unread content.
 In the Notifications menu for that channel, select Mute.

-• Do not disturb: Everyone can see that you’re not available when you set your status to “Do not disturb.”
-Either use the bell icon at the top of the channel bar or type /dnd followed by either the time of day or time frame you’ll be unavailable.
+• Do not disturb: When you set your status to “Do not disturb,” everyone can see you’re unavailable.
+To enable this status, either use the bell icon at the top of the channel bar or type “/dnd” followed by the time of day or time frame you’ll be unavailable.

 FYIDid you know

-Slack’s integration with Asana and Trello is particularly well executed and can help companies manage projects using external workers.
+Slack’s integrations with Asana and Trello are particularly valuable for companies that manage projects involving external workers.

 6. Use threads to declutter channel traffic.